 3. Power BI is built from the ground up on SSIS heritage

-Just as Power Pivot has been built from scratch using new technologies but with a pedigree, Power Query (the self service ETL tool – Extract, Transform and Load) has also been built from scratch.
+Just as Vertipaq has been built from scratch using new technologies but with a pedigree, Power Query (the self service ETL tool – Extract, Transform and Load) has also been built from scratch.
 But once again Microsoft has wheeled in its crack SQL Server Integration Services (SSIS) team that has a long and successful heritage of successful ETL software development.
 Do not under estimate the benefits of getting this part of the puzzle right the first time, and Microsoft has already proven it is winning in this space.

 4. Power BI will ingest data from virtually any source